radiance-org/hdrgen/README.md

 C API above, with more convenient reading, writing, and pixel accessors.
-Simple operations such as adding and subtracting images and pixels are supported with arithmetic operator overloading for this class and the PixelVal type defined in the "imagio.h" header included by "panimage.h".
-Note that none of the types or code in this library use or depend on STL.
+Simple operations such as adding and subtracting images and pixels are supported with arithmetic operator overloading for this class and the PixelVal type defined in the "imagio.h" header included by "pimage.h", which in turn is included in "panimage.h".
+None of the types or code in this library use or depend on STL.

-Some headers and their functionality they support are listed alphabetically below:
+Some headers and the functionality they support are listed alphabetically below:

 ablockarray.h - efficient block allocator/deallocator template for large arrays of identically-sized chunks